artiso-solutions/CoVoX/README.md

 With some imagination, you could control a calculator, or a virtual assistant, or even CRM application!

 ## How it works
 Download the library and provide to it your own [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/?&ef_id=CjwKCAiAsOmABhAwEiwAEBR0ZnGHrvlWX0UGTbsmNt_o3jMSn2l-AiDqIeSMrQ-J2BgRJDmhTMrVgBoCjgoQAvD_BwE:G:s&OCID=AID2100063_SEM_CjwKCAiAsOmABhAwEiwAEBR0ZnGHrvlWX0UGTbsmNt_o3jMSn2l-AiDqIeSMrQ-J2BgRJDmhTMrVgBoCjgoQAvD_BwE:G:s) subscription key.
-(If you don't know how, follow this [guideline](https://azure.microsoft.com/en-us/try/cognitive-services/)).
+(If you don't know how to get a subscription key, follow this [guideline](https://azure.microsoft.com/en-us/try/cognitive-services/)).

 ![DraftDraw](assets/CoVoXHowItWorks.png)